andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 1        2   120 REJECT     all  --  *      *       0.0.0.0/0            0.0.0.0/0           match bpf 48 0 0 0,84 0 0 240,21 0 6 96,48 0 0 6,21 0 17 6,40 0 0 40,21 14 0 8080,40 0 0 42,21 12 13 8080,48 0 0 0,84 0 0 240,21 0 10 64,48 0 0 9,21 0 8 6,40 0 0 6,69 6 0 8191,177 0 0 0,72 0 0 0,21 2 0 8080,72 0 0 2,21 0 1 8080,6 0 0 65535,6 0 0 0 reject-with icmp-port-unreachable
 ~~~

-### Using BPF asm-like code
+### Using BPF asm instructions

-You can also choose the low level route and write your own BPF asm-like code.
+You can also choose the low level route and write your own BPF asm instructions and convert them into bytecode.

 #### Compiling helper binaries